wenda-gu/demo_mini_program/README.md

-select functions can't use update, needs validation funcs to check if update or add how to view registration after it's finished
+select functions can't use update, needs validation funcs to check if update or add how to view registration after it's finished payment detect time and validate price calculate price in dbaction